klaude/foaas-php/README.md

 // Fuck off with a well balanced meal - Alex Trebek echo $fuck->{'off-with'}('a well balanced meal', 'Alex Trebek');

+// The point is, ladies and gentleman, that misery -- for lack of a better word
+// -- is good. misery is right. misery works. misery clarifies, cuts through,
+// and captures the essence of the evolutionary spirit. misery, in all of its
+// forms -- misery for life, for money, for love, knowledge -- has marked the
+// upward surge of mankind - Harry Potter echo $fuck->greed('misery', 'Harry Potter');

+// Happy fuckin' Mornin'! - Mark Zuckerberg echo $fuck->mornin('Mark Zuckerberg');

 // "Fuck clowns."
 Seriously.
 Clowns are creepy.
 // This example only uses the FOAAS message response, not the subtitle. echo $fuck->clowns('me')->message;